octobercms/docs/database-attachments.md

 <a name="file-attachments"></a>
 ## File attachments

 Models can support file attachments using a subset of the [polymorphic relationship](../database/relations#polymorphic-relations).
 The `$attachOne` or `$attachMany` relations are designed for linking a file to a database record called "attachments".
-In almost all cases the `System\Models\File` model is used to safekeep this relationship.
+In almost all cases the `System\Models\File` model is used to safekeep this relationship where reference to the files are stored as records in the `system_files` table and have a polymorphic relation to the parent model.

 In the examples below the model has a single Avatar attachment model and many Photo attachment models.